mungewell/pico-timecode/docs/PT-Thrifty.md

 ## Output Level

-PT-Thrifty has two output levels, 'High' (1V pk-pk) and 'Mic' (~80mV pk-pk).
+PT-Thrifty has two output levels, by default 'Mic' (~80mV pk-pk) and optionally 'Line' (1V pk-pk).

 In order to change the output level the unit must be power-cycled.
-The output level is toggled 'High' <-> 'Mic' when the button is held during booting, and the current level is indicated during 'Info'.
+The output level is toggled 'Mic' <-> 'Line' when the button is held during booting, and the current level is indicated during 'Info'.

-The 'Info' flash is longer (0.3s vs 0.1) when the output level is 'Mic'.
+The 'Info' flash is longer (0.3s vs 0.1s) when the output level is 'Line'.

-Note: The 'Info' flash may be 2 flashes, this second flash indicates that there is a calibrarion active for this fps.
-See below...

 ## Changing FPS and Drop-Frame configuration